tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 ### Top 5 Predictions
-Below you can see the top 5 predictions and the corresponding softmax probability for each test image.
+Below you can see the top 5 predictions and the corresponding softmax probabilities for each test image.

 [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L1078)